otomn/st/README.md

 Similar to stls, just a wrapper for `find` for searching files in subdirectories.

+## stgrep
+Similar to stls, just a wrapper for grep.
+The cache lines are files names.

 ## stcd

 A warpper for changing directory with ease.